 PCS is located to the south of Prairie Creek and to the west of the Cedar River, on the south side of the City of Cedar Rapids in Linn County, Iowa (Figure 1).
 The address of the generating station is 3300 C Street Southwest, Cedar Rapids, Iowa.
-In addition to the coal-fired generating station, the property also contains a closure area located within the original footprint of the CCR impoundments, a coal stockpile, and a hydrated fly ash beneficial reuse stockpile.
+In addition to the coal-fired generating station, the property also contains a closure area located within the original footprint of the CCR impoundments and a coal stockpile.